Gerry Roxas: Martial law years

 Gerry Roxas served as Philippine Senator until September 1972, when Martial Law was declared by then-President and dictator Ferdinand Marcos.
 At that time, he was President of the Liberal Party and was also co-Chairman of the United Nationalist Democratic Organization (UNIDO), a multi-sector network which galvanized societal opposition to Martial Law.

+Personal life

+In 1955, Gerry Roxas married Judy, the daughter of J. Amado and Ester Araneta, with whom he had three children: Maria Lourdes, Manuel II, and Gerardo Jr.

 Death

-Roxas died on April 19, 1982 at the age of 58 at Lenox Hill Hospital in New York City due to complications from a liver tumor.
+Roxas died on April 19, 1982, at the age of 57 at Lenox Hill Hospital in New York City due to complications from a liver tumor.
+His remains were initially interred at the Manila North Cemetery in Manila.
+Years later, his family decided to transfer his remains to the Loyola Memorial Park. in Marikina City.